oie-mines-paristech/lca_algebraic/README.md

 Full documentation is [hosted on **readthedocs**](https://lca-algebraic.readthedocs.io/)

-We provides some notebooks :
+We provide some notebooks :
 * [Example notebook](./notebooks/example-notebook.ipynb) : Basic functionalities
 * [Handbook](./notebooks/handbook.ipynb) : More examples, also showing the usage of the Brightway functions.
 * [Workshop](https://git.sophia.mines-paristech.fr/oie/lca-algebraic-workshop) :